 - Turn up the heat to medium and add 150 g ground pork.
 Mix and fry until cooked through.

-- Add 50 ml dashi stock (or water), 1 ½ tbsp sake, ½ tbsp sugar, 1 tbsp oyster sauce, 1 pinch black pepper, 1 tsp chili bean sauce and ¼ tsp Japanese pepper (sansho), mix until evenly distributed.
+- Add 50 ml dashi stock (or water), 1 ½ tbsp sake, ½ tbsp sugar, 1 tbsp oyster sauce, 1 pinch ground black pepper, 1 tsp chili bean sauce and ¼ tsp ground Japanese pepper (sansho), mix until evenly distributed.

 - Simmer on medium for 5 minutes or until liquid is evaporated.
 Once cooked, turn off the heat and leave it on the stove to keep it warm.